Sanchiz/cibox-wiki-old/Home.md

 # Welcome to the CIBox wiki!

-CIBox is an open source tool, that allows you configure CI workflow in few minutes.
+CIBox is an open source tool, that allows you to configure CI workflow in few minutes.
 CIBox created mostly for DevOps and for users who are familiar with technologies.

 ## Technologies
 We are using a lot of technologies inside CIBox.
 Main tools in CIBox is Ansible.
 Also we're using Jenkins as a continuous integration server and a lot of other technologies.
 Just go through source code if you want to know what is under the hood of CIBox.